Veri-Q/JiGuan/_pages/about.md

 ## 💰 **Funding Support**

-As a **Principal Investigator**, I have secured 6 competitive research grants from the following departments:
+As a **Principal Investigator**, I have secured 7 competitive research grants from the following departments:
 - 🏅 **National Natural Science Foundation of China (NSFC)**
 - 🏛 **Chinese Academy of Sciences (CAS)**
 - 🏙 **Beijing City Government**
+- 🎓 **Institute of Software, Chinese Academy of Sciences**

 ---